 from the bureau and became a division within NIH.

-Dr. Merlin K. DuVal was appointed DHEW assistant secretary for
+Dr. Merlin K. DuVal was appointed DHEW assistant

 The White House Conference on Aging recommended creating a separate

 On December 23 the President signed the National Cancer Act of

 1971 initiating a National Cancer Program, establishing the President’s